Sila

 One of the key goals of practicing Sila is to let go of judgment and accept people as they are.
 It’s important to remember that when we judge others, what we’re really seeing are our own Five Aggregates at work.
 In other words, when we experience negative emotions, thoughts, or actions toward others, it’s actually a reflection of the preconceived notions stored in our memory, re-cognized through the Five Aggregates.

-So, when you notice greed, anger, or aversion in others, what you're really seeing is your own mind projecting through the Five Aggregates.
+So, when you notice greed, anger, or aversion towards others, what you're really seeing is your own mind projecting through the Five Aggregates.

 Conceit

-One of the biggest obstacles on the Gradual Training is overcoming conceit.
+One of the most challenging obstacles on the Gradual Training is overcoming conceit.
 Conceit is rooted in ignorance and attachment to the idea of a "self."
 It manifests as pride, arrogance, or self-centeredness and stems from our past experiences in the animal realm.

 Conceit leads us to constantly compare ourselves to others, either feeling superior, inferior, or even equal in a way that reinforces a sense of self.
 This habit of comparison causes the mind to judge others, leading to feelings of entitlement or dissatisfaction.